 Make sure to be prepared for possible motion sickness on a cruise.
 While we all hope not to get seasick, seasickness medication or prevention should be on your cruise packing list just in case.

 Years ago I used to bring scopolamine or motion sickness patches, although we never used them.
 If you are prone to seasickness, I do suggest bringing them as people report that they work really well.
-You can also bring seabands as well as some dramamine or non-drowsy ginger gravol.
+You can also bring seabands, which are great for the cruise ship as well as boat excursions.

 Protection from the sun goes beyond our skin.
 Don’t forget to pack lip balm with an SPF for each member of the family, to avoid unwelcome swollen lips on a cruise.